NHSDigital/software-engineering-quality-framework/assessment.md

 ## Facilitator tips

 * It's important to set the right tone.
 Some teams may understandably be wary of "being assessed", particularly because the process includes an outside facilitator.
-It's essential that they feel safe to be honest.
+It's essential that they feel safe to make an honest appraisal.
 Emphasise that this tool is just a way of helping teams identify how to best drive continuous improvement &mdash; a bit like a "structured retrospective".
 * Remember (and remind the team) that this framework is continually evolving and "open source".
 Encourage them to suggest ways it can be improved and raise pull requests.
 As well as being a useful way to drive improvement of the framework, this encourages the idea that it is not set in stone and decreed from on high, which can build trust and engagement.
 * Help the team understand and compare where they are just now with what genuinely excellent looks like.
 The notes under each section try to describe what good looks like, and the [principles](principles.md), patterns and practices go into more detail.
 Help them trace the path to excellence by starting with achievable changes and working over time to more significant changes if relevant.
 * Be intimately familiar with the sections of the assessment and the supporting [principles](principles.md), patterns and practices.
 Try to keep conversation focused around the topic for each section, mentioning which section will cover the point being raised when suggesting that discussion be deferred.